dan-leo/masters/thesis/v8/4_results.md

 \caption{Average power in sending 16-512 byte packet payloads in ECL 1 network conditions}
 \end{figure}

 There is a large discrepancy in the energy consumption between MTN and Vodacom.

-The inefficiency between the two South African MNOs can either be attributed to poor system configuration, or hardware fault.
-That is, if the network vendor meets the 3GPP's standards.
+Average power measurements and reports from UE modems show that Nokia is consuming more energy than ZTE, Ericsson and Nokia by a factor of 20 or more.
+Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL Class 1.
+Power consumption impacts battery longevity as in \S\ref{res_battery}.

 ## Secondary Metrics